haskellcg/Company_Notes/trill_protocol_rfc6325_part_2.md

   * If a unicast destination MAC is unknon in the frame's VLAN, RB1 handles the frame as described in xxx for a broadcast frame except that the Inner.MacDA is the original native frame's unicast destination address

 ##### 4.6.1.2.
 Native Multicast and Broadcast Frames
+  If the RBridge has multiple ports attached to the same link, all but one received copy of a native multicast or broadcast is discarded to avoid duplication.
+All such frames that are part of the same flow must be accepted on the same port to avoid re-ordering.

+  If the frame is a native IGMP [RFC3376], MLD [RFC2710], or MRD [RFC4286] frame, then RB1 should analyze it, learn any group membership or IP multicast router presence indicated, and announce that information for the appropriate VLAN in its LSP.

+  For all multi-destination native frames, RB1 forwards the frame in native form to its links where it is appointed forwarder for the frame's VLAN, subject to further prunning and inhibition.
+In addition, it converts the native frame to a TRILL Data frame with All-RBridges multi-destination address as Outer.MacDA, a TRILL header with the multi-destination bit M = 1, the ingress nickname for RB1, and the egress nickname for the distribution tree it decide to use.
+It then forwards the frame on the pruned distribution tree setting the Outer.MacSA of each copy sent to the MAC address of the RB1 port on which it is sent.

+  The default is for RB1 to write into the egress nickname field the nickanme for a distribution tree, from the set of distribution trees RB1 was annouced it might use, whose root is least cosr from RB1.
+RB1 may choose different distribution trees for different frames if RB1 has been configured to path-split multicast.
+In that case, RB1 must select a tree by specifying a nickname that is a distribution tree root.
+Also, RB1 must select a nickname that RB1 has announced to be one of those that RB1 might use.
+The strategy RB1 uses to select distributionn tree in multipathing multi-destination frames is beyond the scope of this document.

 #### 4.6.2.
 Receipt of a TRILL Frame
 ##### 4.6.2.1.
 TRILL Control Frames
 ##### 4.6.2.2.
 TRILL ESADI Frames